aym-frikha/kafka-broker-charm/README.md

     -javaagent:/opt/prometheus/jmx_prometheus_javaagent.jar=9409:/opt/prometheus/prometheus.yml
 ```

+### Nagios Integration

+Set ```nagios_context``` config to allow NRPE integration to work.
+This option is used as a prefix for the check names and should change per environment.

 ### Authentication with Kerberos

 To set Kerberos, there are two steps that needs to be taken into consideration.
 First step, set the correct configuration on: